Steven Knight: Early life and education

-Knight's father was a blacksmith.
-He attended The Streetly School (now The Streetly Academy) as a teenager, in Streetly, Walsall, in the West Midlands.
-He then went on to study English at University College London (UCL) where he is an Honorary Fellow.
-His first experience of writing was in preparing property descriptions for an Estate Agent.
+He attended The Streetly School as a teenager, in Streetly, Sutton Coldfield, in the West Midlands.
+He then went on to study English at University College London.

-Knight has three children.
-He is an ardent Birmingham City fan.

 Career

+After completing university, Knight returned to Birmingham and began writing radio commercials, before moving back to London, where he worked for Capital Radio.
+He first wrote television comedy, then novels, and then moved on to screenplays.